lynnlangit/aws-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/5_Orchestrate_Containers_with_Kubernetes.md

  - K8 is open source and runs on most public clouds or locally, making it very flexible

 ### How to do this
- - USE GKE (Google Kubernetes Engine) to create a K8 cluster - you can start with a single node (or one container instance)
+ - USE EKS (Google Kubernetes Engine) to create a K8 cluster - you can start with a single node (or one container instance)
  - ADD to your workload by creating service instance based on your docker container images
  - CONFIGURE and tune your cluster resources (CPU, memory, etc...) to suit the size of your analysis
  - VIEW your job in the K8 Web UI - example shown below - [link](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/)